-NIS implemented our AAT program, named Pet Pals, one year ago as an innovative support offered to children in conjunction with speech, occupational, or physical therapy.
-Students are recommended for this program based upon their individual profiles, teacher or therapist recommendation, and parent approval.
+NIS implemented our AAT program, named Pet Pals, in the Fall of 2015 as an innovative support offered to children in conjunction with speech, occupational, or physical therapy.
+Students are recommended for this program based upon their individual profiles, teacher or therapist recommendation, and contingent upon parent approval.

 Research documenting the efficacy of AAT is in its early stages, though AAT and related use of animals in intervention has become prevalent for a variety of settings and populations (Bone, 2013; Budahn, 2013; Busch et al., 2016; Friesen, 2010; Gee, Crist, & Carr, 2010).
 These include hospitals, senior living centers, trauma survivors, and persons with developmental disabilities.
 Animals have been purported to increase motivation, break down barriers to building relationships, and provide emotional support and comfort.